 There is so much misinformation communicated through both ignorance and malice about the AR-15 (Modern Sporting Rifle).
-It’s time to set the record straight.
+It’s time to set the record straight with the truth of the AR-15.
 Let’s begin with some history.

 In 1954, Armalite was established as a division of Fairchild Engine and Airplane Corporation.
 All rifles were designated AR, short for Armalite Rifle.
 The AR-1 was one of the first rifles produced at Armalite’s location in Hollywood, CA, and paved the way to the development of the AR-10 and others.

 The AR-10 was developed by ArmaLite in response to the military contest for a replacement service rifle for the M14, which was found to be too heavy and bulky and in unreliable in automatic mode leaving troops in Vietnam feeling outgunned by the enemy.
 The US was looking for a lightweight, low recoil fully automatic firearm that could compete with the AK-47 used by the Vietcong.
 Armalite answered with the AR-10. which was initially passed over, but the military’s interest in the platform continued, and at their request, the design was modified to shoot a lower recoil 5.56 round.